fCeriola/CPC_project/README.md

 ## 4. The Experience
 The user starts with the phone or any mobile device in his/her hands, connected with the application using gyrOSC on the device.

-### 4.1 Nighttime
+### 4.1 Night-time
 The experience starts at nighttime with the lens in the center of the screen.
 In this phase stars are covered by the pollution layer.
 The user, by moving the lens, is able un unveil the stars from the pollution.

-With respect to the position of the lens there are four different modes: ...
-With respect also to the number of the stars the user is looking at, the sound generator will produce more frequent notes with different speed.
+With respect to the number of the stars the user is looking at, the sound generator will produce more frequent notes with different speed.
 Also, depending on the color, the sound will be more "crispy" or more "warm".
 With the interaction with the moon, the brightness rises and sound will be brighter too.
 ![launch clip](img/night.png)

-### 4.1 Daytime
+### 4.1 Day-time
 After a while, the sun rises.
 In daytime, the user's intervention becomes limited, due to the entrance of the sun.
 The sun enhances the sickness of the sky, and now the user is engulfed in a state of powerlessness, and can only live the experience, waiting for the night to come.